ReanGD/rofi-proxy/README.md

 }
 ```

-- When you select a line (press Enter), the plugin will send a "select_line" message with the data for this line, for example:
+- When you select a line (press Enter), the plugin will send a "select_line" message with the data for this line.
+For example:

 ```json
 {